johnnykfeng/Pockels-Gen2-Control/DOCS/Design_plan.md

 4. Apply whatever x-ray dose
 5. Capture image with Xenics camera
 6. Repeat steps 3-5 for until experiment is done

+## Updates

+* 2024-11-21, working prototype for voltage sweep and camera frame capture

+## To do:
+* Work on Python control of:
+    - LED
+    - Rotation Mount
+    - TEC Module